NewStrangeWorlds/BeAR/_sources/sections/chemistry_models.rst.txt

 Here, BeAR would first use FastChem to determine the chemical composition in equilibrium and then replace the CO abundance by a constant mixing ratio that is a separate free parameter.
 This can, for example, simulate the impact of vertical mixing.
-An extension of that case could also include other non-constant species to take into account photochemistry effects in the upper atmosphere:
+An extension of that case could also include other non-constant species to take into account photochemical effects in the upper atmosphere:

 .. code::